tmobile/magentaA11y/_checklist-native/radio.md

 ### Groupings
 - Group visible label with radio button, if applicable, to provide a programmatic name for the radio button.
-- Group label with data to ensure reading order is logical.
-(Not label, label, data, data).
-- Group the units such that the label, role, and state of the checkbox is announced in a single announcement.
+- Group the units such that the label, role, and state of the radio button is announced in a single announcement.

 - **UIKit**
   1. Ensure that the child elements of the overarching view you want to group in has their `isAccessibilityElement` properties set to false.